gdcc/www.gdcc.io/source/working-groups/documentation.md

   Simplify the new user experience and help depositors get started faster.

 - ✅ **SPA Documentation Integration**
   Ensure docs keep up with the newly designed [Dataverse App](https://github.com/IQSS/dataverse-frontend).

+- ✅ **Catalogue of Training Resources**
+  Create an overview of existing Dataverse related training resources in the community.

 ---